mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-Magic Fingers creates a psychokinetic effect like “invisible hands” that can hold or manipulate items. the hits on the Spellcasting + Magic Test become the spell’s effective Strength and Agility. the caster can use skills remotely with Magic Fingers, but all tests receive a –2 modifier due to problems of fine control.
-Even simple actions like picking up a coin may require an Agility Test, at the gamemaster’s discretion. the caster can fight, pick a lock, or perform any other action, using the magic fingers as if they were real hands. the spell can reach any point the caster can see, and Clairvoyance or remote-viewing technology can be used to get a close-up of the scene as long as it is within
+Magic Fingers creates a psychokinetic effect like “invisible hands” that can hold or manipulate items. the hits on the Spellcasting + Magic Test become the spell’s effective Strength and Quickness. the caster can use skills remotely with Magic Fingers, but all tests receive a –2 modifier due to problems of fine control.
+Even simple actions like picking up a coin may require an Quickness Test, at the gamemaster’s discretion. the caster can fight, pick a lock, or perform any other action, using the magic fingers as if they were real hands. the spell can reach any point the caster can see, and Clairvoyance or remote-viewing technology can be used to get a close-up of the scene as long as it is within